Ideal Whitehead Graphs in Out(F_r) III: Achieved Graphs in Rank 3: Abstract

 \section{Abstract}

-{By proving precisely which singularity index lists arise from the pair of invariant foliations for a pseudo-Anosov, Masur and Smillie, in \cite{ms93}, determined a Teichm\"{u}ller flow invariant stratification of the space of quadratic differentials.
-In this final paper of a three-paper series, we give a first step to an $Out(F_r)$ analog of the \cite{ms93} theorem.
-Since the ideal Whitehead graphs of \cite{hm11} give a strictly finer invariant in the analogous $Out(F_r)$ setting of a fully irreducible outer automorphism, we determined which of the twenty-one connected, simplicial, five-vertex graphs are ideal Whitehead graphs of fully irreducible outer automorphisms in $Out(F_3)$.
-It can be noted that our methods are valid in any rank. }
+By proving precisely which singularity index lists arise from the pair of invariant foliations for a pseudo-Anosov surface homeomorphism, Masur and Smillie \cite{ms93} determined a Teichm\"{u}ller flow invariant stratification of the space of quadratic differentials.
+In this final paper of a three-paper series, we give a first step to an $Out(F_r)$ analog of the Masur-Smillie theorem.
+Since the ideal Whitehead graphs defined by Handel and Mosher \cite{hm11} give a strictly finer invariant in the analogous $Out(F_r)$ setting, we determine which of the twenty-one connected, simplicial, five-vertex graphs are ideal Whitehead graphs of fully irreducible outer automorphisms in $Out(F_3)$.